pepegar/courses-and-presentations/slides-md/app/04-sessions-and-cookies.md

 There's a feature of most web applications that we haven't yet discussed, **sessions**.

-Session in the web allow to create sections of websites that are private, for which users need to authenticate in order to access.
+Session help us authenticate users given some piece of data in their request.
+This piece of data can be:
+- A cookie
+- An API token
+- A JWT
+- ...

+# Sessions

+There's a feature of most web applications that we haven't yet discussed, **sessions**.

+Session help us authenticate users given some piece of data in their request.
+This piece of data can be:
+-**A cookie**
+- An API token
+- A JWT
+- ...

 # Sessions & cookies

-Sessions are hold by making HTTP use a special kind of header called cookie.
+Sessions can be used to authenticate users by relying on cookies

 ::: {.columns}
 :::: {.column}

-Cookies are headers that the server sends alongside the HTTP response, that the client **will send back** in subsequent requests!
+Cookies are headers that the server sends alongside the HTTP response, that the client **will send back** in subsequent requests to that host!

 ::::
 :::: {.column}